develprr/metamatic-framework/README.md

 listen for events to receive data.
 The data is placed inside the container directly through setter or update method invocations from outside.
 Please read more about these state container strategies on a [blog article](http://www.oppikone.fi/blog/implementing-metamatic-state-container.html).

-## Create the MetaStore
+## Create a State Container

-There are two ways to implement a metamatic state container, the MetaStore.

-### First, Implement the Core
-Create MetaStore.js file.
-In that file, type:
+Creating a state container is very easy in the Metamatic framework.
+The state container is essentially only a very simple plain object.
+You can name it as you wish, for instance AppState, AppContainer, MainStore etc. In this example, I'll name the state container as *MetaStore*.
+To create a MetaStore, create
+*MetaStore.js* file  Of course the file can have any name you wish.
+In that file, define the state container object as a plain object:

 ```js
 const MetaStore = {};
 ```

-You can also name it as you wish, I just call it *MetaStore* for convenience!
+As already mentioned, you really can name it as you wish, I just call it *MetaStore* for convenience!

 ## Enabling MetaStore to Receive And Broadcast Changes

-### With One-Way-Events Strategy...

 Let's say that you want MetaStore to centrally hold some piece of data, let's say email address, and when the email address changes, to broadcast the change: